Babu12345/Flixter/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+1. Changed the text color
+2. Changed the background for the recycler view

 ## Video Walkthrough